mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/_index.md

 }
 ```

-#### OAuth2 Call Handlers
+#### OAuth2 call handlers

-To handle the OAuth2 "connect" flow, the app provides 2 Calls: `/oauth2/connect` that returns the URL to redirect the user to, and `/oauth2/complete` which gets invoked once the flow is finished, and the `state` parameter is verified.
+To handle the OAuth2 "connect" flow, the app provides two calls: `/oauth2/connect` that returns the URL to redirect the user to, and `/oauth2/complete` which gets invoked once the flow is finished, and the `state` parameter is verified.

 ```go
 	// Handle an OAuth2 connect URL request.